 A Brief Musical and Decorative History of the Franco-Flemish Harpsichord

 State 2 - ?c.1680?.
-‘Ghost State’ - the place and the date at which the instrument was given this hypothetical state is unknown.
+‘Ghost State’ - the place and the date at which the instrument was given this hypothetical state is also hypothetical.
 It is most likely that the keyboards were aligned to give them both a compass of G1/B1 to c3 with 50 notes.
-No direct evidence has been found on the instrument of this state, but this is the usual first alteration between State 1 and State 3 which would follow logically on from this.
+However, no direct evidence has been found on the instrument of this state,.
+It is only that this is the usual first alteration between State 1 and State 3 which would follow logically on from State 1, above.

 State 3 - c.1700-1735, Paris.
-Here the compass was G1/B1 to d3 on both manuals each with 52 notes, as indicated by the earliest surviving sections of the lower guides which still survive, although also with further later additions in the treble (see State 5 below).
-One note was added at the top and one at the bottom of the compass State 2, thus shifting the whole thing up by a semitone to compensate for the added set of 8' strings.
-The instrument was probably decorated in some kind of embossed gold ornamentation, like that on the jackrail re-used inside the instrument as a structural brace when it was widened in 1750 in State 4 below.
+Here there is evidence that th compass was G1/B1 to d3 on both manuals each with 52 notes, as indicated by the earliest surviving sections of the lower guides which still survive, although also with further later additions in the treble (see State 5 below).
+One note was added at the top and one at the bottom of the compass of State 2, thus shifting the whole string band up by a semitone to compensate for the added set of 8' strings.
+The instrument was probably decorated in some kind of embossed gold ornamentation, like that on the jackrail which has been re-used inside the instrument as a structural brace when it was widened in 1750 in State 4 below.
 The genuine ‘HR’ rosette may have been inserted at this date to make a new buyer think the instrument was by Hans or Ioannes Ruckers.
-The rosette may also have been added by François Étienne Blanchet who seems to have made a habit of this kind of practice.
+The rosette may also have been added by François Étienne Blanchet who seems to have made a habit of this kind of practice to increase the sale value of his ravalement instruments.

 State 4 - 1750, Paris.
 The bass compass was extended down by 6 notes from B1 to F1 to give a compass from F1 to d3 with 58 notes.
-Most of the case decoration and the majority of the inner and outer lid decoration date from this period.
-The figure paintings on the lid and case sides have been attributed to the circle of François Boucher (29 September 1703 – 30 May 1770) with the ornaments around the painting attributed to Christophe II Huet (1700 - 1759).
+Most of the case decoration and the majority of the inner and outer lid decoration also date from this period.
+The figure paintings and the ornamental decorations on the lid and case sides have been attributed to François Boucher.
 The top d3 jacks of two of the three surviving rows have the date ‘1750’ written on them, and these and the 57 jacks below them all belong together and to this state.
 The musical part of this state has been positively attributed to François Étienne Blanchet II (c.1730-1766), facteur des clavessins[sic] du roi (see point 2 below).

 State 5 - 1786, Paris.
-The work carried out at this time is by Jacques Barberini [active 1782 - 1791] and Nicolas Hoffman [active 1786-1790], although the exact role that each played in this alterations is not clear.
-The compass was widened in the treble by 3 notes from 58 to 61 notes to give F1 to f3.
+The work carried out at this time is by Jacques Barberini [active 1782 - 1791] and Nicolas Hoffman [active 1786-1790], although the exact role that each played in the grand ravalement alterations is not clear.
+The compass was widened in the treble by 3 notes from 58 to 61 notes to give a full 5-octave compass from F1 to f3.
 This is the present compass and the classic compass of an 18th-century French harpsichord.
-In the process of widening the instrument, the cheek was shortened, putting the figures painted in 1750 on the cheek side slightly off-centre.
+In this last process of widening the instrument, the cheek was shortened, putting the figures painted in 1750 on the cheek side slightly off-centre.
 In the process the bentside was lengthened and the join at the treble end of the original bentside was disguised with a kind of floral decoration.

-(State 5 - continued) As part of the ravalement of the Franco-Flemish harpsichord in 1786, it was ‘modernised’ at a time when harpsichords were competing with pianos as ‘expressive’ instruments.
-Having already had 4 registers in its original state, along with the usual 2x8', 1x4' sets of jacks, it was given a fourth row of peau de buffle jacks, and a genouillère to enable the player to ‘swell’ and change the registration and volume of the instrument without taking his/her hands off the keyboards.
-Various blocks underneath the keyboards for the genouillère still remain as evidence of this state, but there is now no evidence of how the original genouillère might have worked.
+(State 5 - continued) As part of the ravalement of the Franco-Flemish harpsichord in 1786, it was ‘modernised’ at a time when harpsichords were having to compete with pianos as ‘expressive’ instruments.
+Having already had 4 registers in its original state, along with the usual 2x8', 1x4' sets of jacks, it was given a fourth row of peau de buffle jacks, and a genouillère to enable the player to ‘swell’ and change the registration and volume of the instrument without need to take his/her hands off the keyboards.
+Various blocks underneath the keyboards for the genouillère still remain as evidence of this state, but there is now unfortunately no evidence of how the original genouillère might have worked, since this seems all to have been removed by Arnold Dolmetsch.
 The front surface of the lower full-width belly-rail was inscribed “[Re]fait par N. Hoffmann a Paris 1786” which therefore also gives the date and author of at least one of those who carried out this ravalement.
 The peau de buffle upper guide from this state was re-used as a lower guide in the 1971 ‘restoration’ by Roberto de Regina in Buenos Aires (see below).
-De Regina is reported to have found the calling card of Jacques Barberini on the 1786 baseboard and so Barberini must also have had a hand in this state, but it seems now impossible to say which features (most of them in any case now being missing) belong to Barberini and which to Hoffmann.
+De Regina is reported to have found the calling card of Jacques Barberini on the 1786 baseboard (subsequently removed by Barberini and Hoffmann, and so Barberini must also have had a hand in this state, but it seems now impossible to say which features (most of them in any case now being missing) belong to Barberini and which to Hoffmann.

-There can be no doubt that the surviving case and lid decorations are all from the 18th century with the exception of some badly-painted additions made around 1889 when the instrument is known to have been owned by Louis Tomasini in Paris.
-These late decorations are similar to those of Daniel Merlin who decorated some other instruments by Tomasini and others (all now in Berlin) in 1889 for the Exposition Universelle for which the Eiffel Tower was built, and who also decorated some 'Roccoco' pianos by Pleyel.
+3. There can be no doubt that the surviving case and lid decorations are all from the 18th century, with the exception of some badly-painted additions made around 1889 when the instrument is known to have been owned by Louis Tomasini in Paris.
+These late decorations are similar to those of Daniel Merlin who decorated some other instruments by Tomasini and others (all now in Berlin) in 1889 for the Exposition Universelle for which the Eiffel Tower was built.
+Merlin is also known to have decorated some 'Roccoco' pianos made by Ignaz Pleyel.

-The dates that can be associated with this instrument with complete assurance are the following:
+The dates that can be associated with this instrument with complete certainty are the following:

-1.1617 - the date of construction is given in the first edition of the Grove's Dictionary of Music and Musicians, Ed.
+1. 1617 - the date of construction is given in the first edition of the Grove's Dictionary of Music and Musicians, Ed.
 George Grove (Macmillan Pub., London, 1883) p.
 197 which lists those instruments then thought to be by the various members of the Ruckers family.
-This entry is reproduced below:
+This entry is reproduced here:

-2. 1750 - the date of the Blanchet ravalement is written on the top jack of two of the three surviving rows of jacks when it had a the intermediate compass of F1 to d3 with 58 jacks in each row.
+2. 1750 - the date of the Blanchet ravalement is written on the top jack of two of the three surviving rows of jacks when it had the intermediate compass of F1 to d3 with 58 jacks in each row.
 This number of jacks corresponds to the width of the instrument when the tail, spine and front board ornaments and the inside and outside of the lid ornaments and paintings were painted and decorated.
-Many features of the musical alteration which were made to the instrument in 1750 are of absolutely superb quality, typical of the work of François Étienne II Blanchet, who has been positively identified as the author of the ravalement
+Many features of the musical alteration which were made to the instrument in 1750 are of absolutely superb quality, typical of the work of François Étienne II Blanchet, who has been positively identified, based on a number of different features, as the author of the ravalement.

 Click here to see a larger image of the date 1750 on the jacks.

-4. 1878 - The harpsichord belonged to one M. Pilette (I can find nothing about this person) in Brussels according to the first edition of Grove's Dictionary of Music and Musicians (see above).
+5. 1878 - The harpsichord belonged to a certain M. Pilette (I can find nothing about this person) in Brussels according to the first edition of Grove's Dictionary of Music and Musicians (see above).

-5. 1889 -1892 - the period when the instrument was owned by Louis Tomasini and when he ‘restored’ the instrument, added some minor 'extra' elements to the case ornaments and probably had the soundboard painting removed.
-He is known to have organised concerts in Paris on "Le clavecin doré" - ‘The Gold Harpsichord’, and he made copies of the instrument on which concerts were also given.
+6. 1889 -1892 - the period when the instrument was owned by Louis Tomasini and when he ‘restored’ the instrument, adding some minor 'extra' elements to the case ornaments.
+Tomasini probably also had the soundboard painting removed.
+He is known to have organised concerts in Paris on "Le clavecin doré" - ‘The Gold Harpsichord’, and he also made copies of the instrument on which concerts were given.

-6. 13 May, 1927 - The instrument was sold in Sotheby's as lot 170.
-There is no surviving evidence of who the buyer was, but it is likely that it was William Randolph Hearst (see section on the modern history) who bought it along with other art objects to furnish his San Simeon Castel in California.
+7. 13 May, 1927 - The instrument was sold in Sotheby's in London as lot 170.
+There is no surviving evidence of who the buyer was, but it is likely to have been William Randolph Hearst (see section on the modern history), who bought it along with other art objects to furnish his San Simeon Castel in California.

 Important Features of this harpsichord